polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain.md

     --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-2.json:13:15'
     ```

-6. Save your changes and close the plain text chain specification file
+5. Save your changes and close the plain text chain specification file

-7. Generate a raw chain specification file from the modified chain specification file by running the following command
+6. Generate a raw chain specification file from the modified chain specification file by running the following command

     ```bash
     chain-spec-builder convert-to-raw plain-parachain-chainspec.json
     ```

-    After running the command, you will see the following output:

-    --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-3.html'

 ## Prepare the Parachain Collator